townie/fredrikaverpil.github.io/_posts/2017-05-04-vendoring-qt-py.md

 ## Running your application

 Make sure the interpreter you're using has either PySide, PyQt4, PySide2 or PyQt5 installed.
 Then import `myapp` from `mypackage` and, finally, run the `myapp.run()` function.
-I’m doing it like this:
+I'm doing it like this:

 ```python
 >>> import site